-In this article, we’ll explore the main ways that diamonds are formed and where are diamonds found.
+In this article, we’ll explore the main ways diamonds are formed and where diamonds are found.
 From deep beneath the earth’s surface to a well-regulated lab, you might be surprised by where these dazzling stones are found.

 Are Diamonds Made From Coal?

 Contrary to what you might have learned in science class, diamonds are not made from coal.
 The old wives’ tale that diamonds were once pieces of coal that have evolved after years under high pressure and temperature is nothing more than a common myth.
 In fact, diamonds are actually much older than the earth’s plant material, the main ingredient for coal creation.

 An additional flaw in this theory is that coal seams are sedimentary rocks that often occur in horizontal layers.
 So what are diamonds made of?
 The source rocks of diamonds are found in vertical layers combined with igneous rocks.
 A natural diamond is made of carbon when carbon atoms bond together under pressure and form the crystals you see in diamonds.

 How Are Diamonds Formed?

 Simply put, diamond formation occurs when carbon deposits deep within the earth(approximately 90 to 125 miles below the surface) are subject to high temperature and pressure.
 Some stones take shape in a matter of days or months, while others take millions of years to materialize.
 In the case of colored diamonds, the color is caused by trace elements interacting during the diamond’s formation.
 Additionally, it’s almost impossible to determine a diamond’s exact age, but inclusions of specific minerals help geologists to form an estimate.